caas-team/sparrow/README.md

   # defines which loader to use.
 Options: "file | http"
   type: http
   # the interval in which sparrow tries to fetch a new configuration
+  # if this isn't set or set to 0, the loader will only retrieve the configuration once
   interval: 30s
   # config specific to the http loader
   http: